PProvost/www.peterprovost.org/source/_posts/2012-06-09-unit-testing-asp-dot-net-mvc-web-api.md

 ```

 Unfortunately, that didn't work.
 You end up getting a `NullReferenceException`
-thrown by `Request.CreateReponse` because it expects a fair amount of web
+thrown by `Request.CreateResponse` because it expects a fair amount of web
 config stuff to have been assembled.
 This is a bummer, but it is what it is.

 I reached out to Brad Wilson for help, and we figured out how to get this going
 without going all the way to creating a web server/client pair, but there is
 clearly a lot of extra non-test code still running.
 We had to assemble a whole
-bunch of interesting confuration and routing classes to make the
+bunch of interesting configuration and routing classes to make the
 `Request.CreateResponse` method happy, but it did work.

 ``` csharp Unit Testing PostProduct